kevinhutton/Multi-User-Blog/README.md

    ``` <your-google-cloud-sdk-install-location>/bin/dev_appserver.py . ```

-5. The application should now be availavle at localhost:8080
+5. The application should now be available at localhost:8080

 ####Running on Google App Engine: